Plasmid: Properties and characteristics

 In order for plasmids to replicate independently within a cell, they must possess a stretch of DNA that can act as an origin of replication.
 The self-replicating unit, in this case, the plasmid, is called a replicon.
 A typical bacterial replicon may consist of a number of elements, such as the gene for plasmid-specific replication initiation protein (Rep), repeating units called iterons, DnaA boxes, and an adjacent AT-rich region.
 Smaller plasmids make use of the host replicative enzymes to make copies of themselves, while larger plasmids may carry genes specific for the replication of those plasmids.
 A few types of plasmids can also insert into the host chromosome, and these integrative plasmids are sometimes referred to as episomes in prokaryotes.

 Plasmids almost always carry at least one gene.
 Many of the genes carried by a plasmid are beneficial for the host cells, for example: enabling the host cell to survive in an environment that would otherwise be lethal or restrictive for growth.
 Some of these genes encode traits for antibiotic resistance or resistance to heavy metal, while others may produce virulence factors that enable a bacterium to colonize a host and overcome its defences or have specific metabolic functions that allow the bacterium to utilize a particular nutrient, including the ability to degrade recalcitrant or toxic organic compounds.
 Plasmids can also provide bacteria with the ability to fix nitrogen.
-Some plasmids, however, have no observable effect on the phenotype of the host cell or its benefit to the host cells cannot be determined, and these plasmids are called cryptic plasmids.
+Some plasmids, called cryptic plasmids, don't appear to provide any clear advantage to its host, yet still persist in bacterial populations.
+However, recent studies show that they may play a role in antibiotic resistance by contributing to heteroresistance within bacterial populations.

 Naturally occurring plasmids vary greatly in their physical properties.
 Their size can range from very small mini-plasmids of less than 1-kilobase pairs (kbp) to very large megaplasmids of several megabase pairs (Mbp).
 At the upper end, little differs between a megaplasmid and a minichromosome.
 Plasmids are generally circular, but examples of linear plasmids are also known.
 These linear plasmids require specialized mechanisms to replicate their ends.

 Plasmids may be present in an individual cell in varying number, ranging from one to several hundreds.
 The normal number of copies of plasmid that may be found in a single cell is called the plasmid copy number, and is determined by how the replication initiation is regulated and the size of the molecule.
 Larger plasmids tend to have lower copy numbers.
 Low-copy-number plasmids that exist only as one or a few copies in each bacterium are, upon cell division, in danger of being lost in one of the segregating bacteria.
 Such single-copy plasmids have systems that attempt to actively distribute a copy to both daughter cells.
 These systems, which include the parABS system and parMRC system, are often referred to as the partition system or partition function of a plasmid.

+Plasmids of linear form are unknown among phytopathogens with one exception, Rhodococcus fascians.